-The selected automation tool must be able to integrate to CI/CD pipelines and external platforms to ensure the testing continuity.
+The selected automation tool must be able to integrate into CI/CD pipelines and external platforms to ensure testing continuity.
 Robust and comprehensive integration also allows you to better your test management and team collaboration.

 - How and where can you get technical support?

 Another key point to be noticed is the support for your tool.
 For commercial tools, they should provide users with prompt customer support for all technical issues.
 Remember to check out their official documentation and website to see what means of support you can get.
 In terms of open-source software, a large and active user community is what you can lay on whenever encountering problems.

 For your reference, we gathered here the list of some trusted automation tools that fulfill all of the criteria above, including both open-source and commercial ones.

 Selenium is an open-source framework to perform web testing across browsers and platforms.
 The tool is widely used and modified by developers and testers worldwide, which means you can easily find support from the community via its official website and forums.
 Selenium has become the standard framework for many other tools to be built on top of it.

 Katalon Studio is a freemium automation tool with both free and paid versions.
 The tool can be used to automate Web, API, Mobile, and Desktop applications testing— with smart analytics and CI/CD integrations.
 Katalon Studio is built on top of Selenium framework and inherits some of the most outstanding features.